 Given this gamut of negligible and non-robust relationships, we revisit the question: what did matter?
-The most striking results presented in Figure 5 are the estimated relationships of (1) precinct partian identification and (2) preferences regarding "race-conscious" affirmative action policy on % Yes vote on Measure J. Estimates show % Democrat and % Proposition 16 have very substantively strong associations with % Yes (0.24 and 0.65 standardized coefficient respectively), much stronger than the aforementioned associations between % own home, % 55+, % security and % Yes.
-Indeed, coefficient difference tests demonstrate the min-max absolute value coefficients for % Democrat and % Proposition 16 are statistically larger and distinguishable from the min-max absolute value coefficients for LASD, % own home, % 55+, and % security (Table M7).
-Furthermore, sensitivity analyses demonstrate that the positive association between % Democrat and % Yes requires an omitted variable equivalent to 10x % Latino, the most prognostic covariate of joint variation in % Democrat and % Yes, to attenuate the association to 0.
-Likewise, the positive association between % Proposition 16 and % Yes would require an unobserved confounder equivalent to 8x % Black, the most prognostic covariate of joint variation in % Proposition 16 and % Yes, to be attenuated to 0.
+The most striking result presented in Figure 6 is the estimated relationship of precinct % Proposition 16 (i.e., revealed preferences on a "race-conscious" affirmative action policy) to % Yes vote on Measure J. The estimated relationship is substantively large (0.65 standardized coefficient respectively) and is significantly larger than the association of % Democrat to % Yes on Measure J (0.24) and the aforementioned associations between % own home, % 55+, % security and % Yes on Measure J. Indeed, coefficient difference tests demonstrate the min-max absolute value coefficients for % Proposition 16 are statistically larger and distinguishable from the min-max absolute value coefficients for LASD, % own home, % 55+, and % security (Table L6).
+Furthermore, sensitivity analyses demonstrate that the positive association between % Proposition 16 and % Yes would require an unobserved confounder equivalent to 8x % Black, the most prognostic covariate of joint variation in % Proposition 16 and % Yes, to be attenuated to 0.
 These unobserved confounders are much larger than the unobserved confounders it would take to attenuate the coefficients characterizing the relationship between alternative measures of self interest (% own home, % 55+, % security) and Measure J support.
-This suggests that symbolic considerations related to race and partial partial mattered more than self-interest, writ large, on support for DTP, and are less likely to be perturbed by omitted variables.
+This suggests that symbolic orientations related to race mattered more than self-interest for voting on Measure J, and are less likely to be perturbed by omitted variables.